 His private eye short story, "A Death in Ueno" (2005), appeared in the March 2005 AHMM.
 This tale offers a look at the lower depths of Japanese society.
 It is surprisingly political.

-Mike Wiecek has a personal web site.
-It says his name is pronounced "WHY-sek".
+There is a Mike Cooper web site.
+Previously Mike Wiecek had a personal web site.
+It said his name is pronounced "WHY-sek".

 "The Odds of Death" (2008) is a scientific detective story, involving both statistical analysis and medical details.
 It also offers a background look at the modern-day jury system.